 - Seal the lids tightly so the cans don’t leak.

-- Keep paints in their original containers and leave the labels on the cans.
+- Keep paint in the original container and leave the label on the can.

 - Never mix paints.

 - The old paint must be from households only and be in gallon size or smaller containers.

 - No more than ten containers per day per household are accepted.

 - Store staff must examine all paint containers.